 So you want to be a better call center coach.
 Your ability to operate a successful call center depends on how well you coach your agents.
-It takes more than a knack for giving motivational speeches or writing call scripts.
+It takes more than a knack for giving motivational speeches or writing call center scripts.
 You need to coach the specifics of landing a sales pitch, troubleshooting technical issues, or fielding complaints from upset consumers.
 You also need to make consumer contact as fun and impactful as possible.

 Ready to get better at coaching call center agents?
 Master the following tips, techniques, and strategies so that you follow call center best practices.
 If you can successfully implement these, you’ll be on your way to making your call center successful and as impactful as possible, while making sure your agents are satisfied.
 Oh, and company leadership will praise you.